bvi1994/marko-giphy-keyboard/tutorial.md

 </div>
 ```

-The above component (`<three-list-of-numbers />`) will render the `<list-of-numbers />` three time every time we call `<three-list-of-numbers />`.
+The above component (`<three-list-of-numbers />`) will render the `<list-of-numbers />` three times every time we call `<three-list-of-numbers />`.
 Although the example is a bit contrieved, the example shows that we can encapsulate components inside other components.
 This allows us to build more complex UIs from simplier components.

-## Before Coding
+## Before Coding {#part-zero}

+Before we start to write code for out GIF Keyboard, it is worth spending some time planning ahead as to what the application would look like and what are the major components of our application.

 ### Identifying the main components and subcomponents

-Before we start to write code for out GIF Keyboard, it is worth spending some time planning ahead as to what the application would look like and what are the major components of our application.

 Here's a rough mock of what our GIF Keyboard would look like: